l0wc0ster/blog/jea.md

 ![Image](/img/jea/4.png)

-Create a .psrc role description file, the file name must be identical to the value of the 'RoleCapabilities' attribute
+Create a .psrc role description file, the file name name must be identical to the value of the 'RoleCapabilities' attribute

 ```
 New-Item -Path 'C:\Program Files\WindowsPowerShell\Modules\JEA\RoleCapabilities' -ItemType Directory